Hemang-2004/MIPSAssembler/README.md

 ## Deployment

-Run the MIPS-MARS code using the terminal and then compare the output drawn by the python code which ran using terminal
+Run the MIPS-MARS code using the terminal and then compare the output drawn by the python code which ran using terminal.